-Our goal in inducing event structural categories is to learn representations of those categories on the basis of annotated UDS graphs, augmented with the new UDS-E annotations.
-We aim to learn four sets of interdependent classifications grounded in UDS properties: event types, entity types, semantic role types, and event-event relation types.
-These classifications are interdependent in that we assume a generative model that incorporates both sentence- and document-level structure.5
+Our goal in inducing event structural categories is to learn representations of those categories on the basis of annotated UDS graphs.
+We aim to learn four sets of interdependent ontologies grounded in UDS properties: event types, entity types, semantic role types, and event-event relation types.
+These ontologies are interdependent in that we assume a generative model that incorporates both sentence- and document-level structure.2

-Document-level UDS Semantics edges in UDS1.0 represent only sentence-internal semantic relations.
-This constraint implies that annotations for cross-sentential semantic relations-a significant subset of our event-event annotations-cannot be represented in the graph structure.
-To
+Document-level UDS As it stands, semantics edges in UDS1.0 only represent sentence-internal semantic relations.
+This constraint implies that annotations for cross-sentential semantic relations-a significant subset of our event-event